Joseph Stephen Holt: Identification

-Despite efforts to catch the solve the two women's cases, authorities at the time were unable to, thus rendering them cold for more than four decades.
+Despite efforts to solve the two women's cases, authorities at the time were unable to, thus rendering them cold for more than four decades.
 Both cases were shelved until 2007, when the El Dorado County Sheriff's Office formed a cold case task force, which reexamined Rainey and Andersen's murders.
 The first breaks came in 2012 and 2013, respectively, after they managed to obtain genetic samples from the suspected perpetrator and entered them into CODIS, but to their disappointment, no positive matches were returned.
 The cases were shelved until 2017, when the agency used genetic genealogy to determine that both killings were committed by the same perpetrator.

 Afterwards, they contacted Parabon NanoLabs to test some blood and DNA samples found on articles of clothing from the crime scenes, which eventually allowed them to zero in on the Holt family.
 Not long after contacting the family members, including one of Holt's biological children who agreed to provide a DNA sample from his father's old toothbrush, authorities were able to conclusively link Holt's DNA to both crime scenes.
-However, he could not be arrested, as he had died in his South Lake Tahoe home on April 6, 2014 from a heart attack.
+However, he could not be arrested, as he had died in his South Lake Tahoe home on April 6, 2014, from a heart attack.

 After searching through Holt's various belongings, police found a newspaper clipping about an unsolved 1975 shooting in Los Gatos, in which the victim had survived.
 Queries to the local police department returned a sketch of the suspect in said shooting, which appeared to be a near-perfect match to what Holt looked like at the time.
 As a result, police have since suspected that he likely has committed other violent crimes centering around the South Lake Tahoe and San Jose area, and are seeking any potential links to unsolved cases that could be linked back to Holt.